 Upon request, we offer visitors the ability to have inaccuracies corrected in contact information.
-Consumers can have this information corrected by sending us email at the above address.
+Consumers can have this information corrected by sending us a postal letter.

 While we make every effort to provide accurate, up-to-date information, the Kidney Cancer Association makes no representations with respect to the contents of these web pages and is not liable in any way for these contents.
 Contact your physician before following any course of treatment for kidney cancer or any medical condition.
 Clinical questions should be directed to your physician and this website should not be used as a substitute for personal medical advice.

 We may use customer information for new, unanticipated uses not previously disclosed in our privacy notice.
 If you are concerned about how your information is used, you should check our web site periodically.
 We reserve the right to make changes to this policy at any time, without prior notice.
-If you feel that this site is not following its stated information policy, you may contact us at the listed addresses or telephone numbers.
+If you feel that this site is not following its stated information policy, you may contact us at the postal addresses provided on this website.

 The Kidney Cancer Association welcomes collaboration with accredited voluntary health organizations that have a kidney cancer-specific focus and that meet specific requirements.
 To be considered as a collaborator recognized by the Association, an organization should first review the following eligibility guidelines:

 1) The organization shall have been incorporated and operating for at least fifteen years as a tax-exempt charity (or equivalent, if located outside the US)

 2) For the most recent ten years, the organization shall have employed a paid professional staff and a volunteer governing board of at least ten members

 3) The organization shall have a medical and scientific advisory board consisting of at least 30 internationally recognized members